Volunteer

 We welcome anyone 18 years or older who would like to volunteer their time and is interested in making a difference.

-Because of the time involved in training and the fast-paced environment the shelter is, we ask that volunteers be able to commit to 4 hours of service per month for a 3-month commitment to the shelter.
-A 3-month commitment can take on many forms and we will work with interested individuals to develop a schedule that works for both parties.
-Daily starting at 8:00 AM for dog walking and 11:00 AM for cat socialization.
-Volunteers are scheduled for specific duties and shifts.
+Because of the time involved in training and the fast-paced environment the shelter is, the majority of our volunteer opportunities are three-to-four-hour shifts Monday through Friday.
+Dog walking shifts start at 1PM and cat socialization shifts start at 11AM.
+We ask volunteers to commit to 6 or more hours of service a month for a six-month period.
+The six-month commitment can take on many forms and we will work with interested individuals to develop a schedule that works for both parties.

 Common Duties

-• Assist HSPC staff as needed
+- Assist HSPC staff as needed

-• Follow all instructions given by an HSPC staff member
+- Follow all instructions given by an HSPC staff member

-• Always read and adhere to appropriate signs and cage cards
+- Always read and adhere to appropriate signs and cage cards

-• Notify an HSPC staff member about any medical or behavioral issues noticed in a shelter animal
+- Notify an HSPC staff member about any medical or behavioral issues noticed in a shelter animal

 Volunteer Requirements

-• 18 years or older
+- 18 years or older

-• Attend Volunteer Orientation
+- Attend Volunteer Orientation

-• Ability to work independently
+- Ability to work independently

-• Need to be responsible and dependable
+- Need to be responsible and dependable

-• Need to have proof of an up-to-date tetanus vaccination (do not need to have in order to attend orientation)
+- Need to have proof of an up-to-date tetanus vaccination (do not need to have in order to attend orientation)

 Common Directions

-• Wear appropriate clothing including full-length pants and closed-toe shoes
+- Wear appropriate clothing including full-length pants and closed-toe shoes

-• Do not hesitate to ask questions of any HSPC staff member – they are available to ensure you have an enjoyable and fulfilling volunteer experience
+- Do not hesitate to ask questions of any HSPC staff member – they are available to ensure you have an enjoyable and fulfilling volunteer experience

 Volunteer FAQ